importshark/importshark/README.md

-- 👋 Hi, I’m @importshark
+- 👋 Hey, I’m @importshark
-- 👀 I’m interested in minecraft modding and coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on not really anything; i am not very good.....
+- 💞️ I’m looking to collaborate on mostly any javascript projects you have.
+I have a busy schedule but i'd love to help with your project!
+(Smaller projects preferably, thanks)
-- 📫 How to reach me ... icodedthevoid@gmail.com
+- 📫 How to reach me: The best way to reach me is on discord.
+You can send a friend request to ~Shark#0360 or join my server at https://discord.gg/vAyFknQczv

 <!---
 importshark/importshark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.